Whether you're a U.S. resident returning from abroad or a foreign visitor traveling to the United States, USDA wishes you a safe and enjoyable trip.

 Officers or agricultural specialists with the U.S. Department of Homeland Security's Customs and Border Protection (CBP) will inspect your baggage when you first arrive in the United States to ensure that the agricultural items you are carrying are allowable under USDA regulations.

 While these general guidelines are useful, be aware that they do not cover all of the possible restrictions that can apply to specific agricultural items.
 The admissibility of a given item can change very quickly because disease and pest outbreaks can occur anywhere in the world at any time.
-That's why it is critical that you declare all agricultural products stored in your baggage, in mail and express carrier packages, and in passenger vehicles.
+Therefore, it is critical that you declare all agricultural products stored in your passenger baggage and carry-on (including backpacks and purses), in mail and express carrier packages, in passenger vehicles, and even in your pockets that may have inadvertently been taken along with you.

 Additionally, we encourage you to visit the Web sites of the U.S. Department of Interior’s Fish and Wildlife Service (www.fws.gov) and the U.S. Department of Health and Human Services’ Centers for Disease Control and Prevention (www.cdc.gov) and Food and Drug Administration (www.fda.gov) because these Federal agencies may also have regulatory authority over certain items arriving in passenger baggage.